sylhare/Ruby/readme.md

 	rails server

-If you run into a [ExecJS::ProgramError](https://github.com/Sylhare/Ruby/issues/1) try one of the solution proposed here [#1](https://github.com/Sylhare/Ruby/issues/1).
+:warning: If you run into a [ExecJS::ProgramError](https://github.com/Sylhare/Ruby/issues/1) try one of the solution proposed here [#1](https://github.com/Sylhare/Ruby/issues/1).

 ## Sources